lkud3/Doctors-Without-Frontiers_data_organization/README.md

 1) **Report.docx** - the more detailed description of the table contents as well as the explanation of the work and results of each query/function/trigger etc. performed.
 Lastly, it has some suggestions for further improvements.
 2) **data.xlsm** - the Excel file containing the initial tables.
 The data is generated mostly with random functions provided by Excel.
 It also has generated `insert into()` code to use in the SQL dump for populating the data.
 3) **ERD.img** - the image of the ERD table to better visualize the tables and their connections.
-4) **SQL_dump.txt** - the .txt file containing all `create table` instructions to create tables with required constraints as well as instructions for populating these tables.
+4) **SQL_dump.sql** - the .sql file containing all `create table` instructions to create tables with required constraints as well as instructions for populating these tables.
-5) **SQL_queries** - the .txt file containing all performed SQL queries and PL/SQL functions, triggers, procedures, etc.
+5) **SQL_queries.sql** - the .sql file containing all performed SQL queries and PL/SQL functions, triggers, procedures, etc.